 - How handling issues on your own as a broker can cause major problems in the future

-Watch the full webinar or read the transcript below…
+Watch the full webinar, listen to the podcast, or read the transcript below…

 Laura Prouse: Thank you for joining us today for webinar number five, How to Be a Better Broker Owner and Support Your Team More Effectively.

 I’m Laura Prouse from CRES Insurance Services.
 Today, we welcome Attorney Mark Carlson from the Carlson Law Group.
 Mark has been defending real estate professionals since 1993, and he has worked with CRES for over 20 years as a founding member of our legal panel.
 Along with Mark, we have Dave Miller, Regional Vice-President with Fidelity National Home Warranty.
 (When a CRES E&O client purchases a Fidelity Home Warranty for a seller, the seller also gets $25,000 in Seller’s E&O insurance protection.)

 Dave Miller: Today we’re going to focus on real estate brokers.
 We’ll talk about some things that brokers can do to ensure they’re running their businesses and managing their agents properly.
 And when lawsuits come up, maybe some brokers aren’t as active as they should be.
 Mark, what’s the overall responsibility of a broker who has real estate agents working under his or her license?

 Broker Obligations in a Real Estate Office